 Before starting this digital detox, I had already been sorting out my digital habits for a long time:

-• No more Instagram or Facebook notifications.
+- No more Instagram or Facebook notifications.

-• No TikTok.
+- No TikTok.

-And for good reason: I was already using efficient, time-consuming channels on a daily basis: SMS, emails, support tickets, direct calls.
+And with good reason: I was already using efficient, time-consuming channels on a daily basis: SMS, emails, support tickets, direct calls.
 But two other tools were still very much part of my digital habits:

 The problem: a false sense of lack of time

-The goals
+The objectives

-I saw two main goals:
+I saw two main objectives:

-• 🧠 Regain control of my dopamine and my available brain time.
+- 🧠 Regain control of my dopamine and my available brain time.

-• 📈 Reinforce the good results already achieved for LRob.
+- 📈 Reinforce the good results already achieved for LRob.

 I also wanted to see if :

-• I could create a healthier, more efficient routine.
+- I could create a healthier, more efficient routine.

 What I wanted to achieve during this month